 14. Meal Portions of Meat

-Chicken is our go to meat but the price varies significantly depending on whether you are buying breast (most expensive), wings or the whole bird.
+Chicken forms the basis for our cheap, healthy weekly meal plan but the price varies significantly depending on whether you are buying breast (most expensive), wings or the whole bird.

 Often I buy whole birds as these are much cheaper lb for lb and come with the bonus of being able to make my own stock from the bones which then forms the basis of our home made winter soups.